Last Updated on 22.11.23 by Gorvins

-Greater Manchester Buses (South), better known as Stagecoach have been ordered to pay £41,000 to former employee Jayson Andrews for discrimination and harassment.
+Greater Manchester Buses (South), better known as Stagecoach, has been ordered to pay £41,000 to former employee Jayson Andrews for discrimination and harassment.

 Jayson Andrews, who has a disability, suffered discrimination and harassment because his shift pattern affected his life-threatening condition.

-The tribunal ruled that Mr Andrews should not have been given formal warnings about his sickness absence related to his condition, nor should he have been told that his job was risk if his attendance did not improve.
-Stagecoach failed to support Mr Andrews by not providing him with a shift pattern or alternative work that would have enabled him to take his medication at set times each day and attend specialist clinic appointments.
-The judgement condemned Stagecoach management who that Mr Andrews changed his medication so that his sickness absence levels go down or otherwise face losing his job.
+The tribunal ruled that Mr. Andrews should not have been given formal warnings about his sickness absence related to his condition, nor should he have been told that his job was at risk if his attendance did not improve.
+Stagecoach failed to support Mr. Andrews by not providing him with a shift pattern or alternative work that would have enabled him to take his medication at set times each day and attend specialist clinic appointments.
+The judgement condemned Stagecoach management who suggested that Mr. Andrews change his medication so that his sickness absence levels would go down or otherwise face losing his job.

 Stagecoach opposed Mr. Andrews’ legal claims and placed him on cost warnings throughout the case, saying his claims had no merit and asking his Unite Trade Union Rep to appear as a witness for them.